ollhaa/cs_project/README.md

 We can solve both by using the above.

-### FLAW 2: XSS:
+### FLAW 2: Cross-site scripting (XSS):

-exact source link pinpointing flaw 1...
+exact source link pinpointing flaw 2: https://github.com/ollhaa/cs_project/blob/f83eef6ba6645f135a7e98727dcadc1a5a1ec681/myapp/beers/templates/beers/review.html#L22
 #
 Cross-site scripting (XSS) vulnerabilities make it possible for the user to include malicious content to a site that will then be executed on the machine of another user.
 The malicious content may be permanently stored on the web application (e.g. in a database if the input and output is not sanitized), or it may be included temporarily (e.g. as a part of a query parameter).
 [2].

 The good example of XSS is the following: "<script>alert("Hello!")</script>" This is not very bad but it can be something else too.
 In my app the possible place is when adding new review with comment.
 #
-how to fix it... adding escape|safe to html templates
+how to fix it: https://github.com/ollhaa/cs_project/blob/f83eef6ba6645f135a7e98727dcadc1a5a1ec681/myapp/beers/templates/beers/review.html#L23

+We can add escape|safe to html templates.

-### FLAW 3: CSRF
+### FLAW 3: Cross-site Request Forgery (CSRF)

-exact source link pinpointing flaw 1: # beer.html/23
+exact source link pinpointing flaw 3: https://github.com/ollhaa/cs_project/blob/f83eef6ba6645f135a7e98727dcadc1a5a1ec681/myapp/beers/templates/beers/beer.html#L18
 #
 Cross-site Request Forgery (CSRF) makes it possible to create requests from another site (source) to the web application (target).
 If the user who is accessing the source site is authenticated to the target web application, the browser of the user will send an authentication token (e.g. cookie) with the request to the target application as the user is accessing the source site, making it possible to access data as an authenticated user that should not be accessible.
 [2].
 #